A Probabilistic Approach to Trajectory-Based Optimal Experimental Design: Introduction

 Simulation models are critical for predicting the behavioral patterns of physical phenomena given the initial condition or the model state.
 These models, however, require calibration based on snapshots (observations) of the physical phenomena of concern.
 Inverse problems enable estimating the unknown model parameters from partial and noisy observations \cite{law2015data,asch2016data,attia2017hybrid,attia2017reduced}.
 Such observational data can be obtained from static observational sensors or moving sensors such as relocatable sensors and land and aerial vehicles such as drones and robots.
 Inverse problems underpin many applications, and their solution quality depends on data quality, making optimal data acquisition essential for accurate inference and prediction.

 Model-based optimal experimental design (OED) \cite{FedorovLee00,Pazman86,Pukelsheim93} is the general mathematical formalism for optimizing the configuration of an experimental or observational setup in simulation systems.
-An experimental design $\design\in\designdomain$ \commentout{in a physical experiment} encodes the decision variables such as the spatial distribution of observational instruments, the temporal frequency of data acquisition, or the trajectory of moving sensors.
-OED problems generally seek a design that ``optimizes'' some ``utility function'' $\utilityfunc(\design)$ that quantifies the quality of the design $\design$i.
+An experimental design $\design\in\designdomain$ encodes the decision variables such as the spatial distribution of observational instruments, the temporal frequency of data acquisition, or the trajectory of moving sensors.
+OED problems generally seek a design that ``optimizes'' some ``utility function'' $\utilityfunc(\design)$ that quantifies the quality of the design $\design$.
 The process includes \emph{minimizing} the variance of an inference parameter estimator or \emph{maximizing} the expected information gain \cite{Alexanderian21,attia2018goal,huan2014gradient}.

 Unlike OED for static sensor placement \cite{huan2024optimal,Alexanderian21}, trajectory OED for mobile sensors remains underexplored.
 Most existing trajectory OED formulations \cite{tricaud2008d,Ucinski05,rafajlowicz1986optimum} employ a parametrized form of the trajectory, such as ordinary differential equations, and follow a gradient-based optimization approach to tune the parameters of the trajectory.
+A recent development pursues this gradient-based, parametrized route for infinite-dimensional Bayesian inverse problems governed by PDEs \cite{neuberger2026path}.
 Although valuable, parametrized trajectory development confines solutions to a specific trajectory family, limiting applicability.
 Moreover, incorporating hard constraints such as those imposed by the domain is a significant challenge.
 Additionally, this approach mandates development of utility- and observation-specific gradients.